Blow-up lemmas for sparse graphs: Open problems

+For $\cH(n,d,\Delta)$-universality of $G(Cn,p)$ with $C$ slightly larger than $1$, an almost optimal bound on $p$ is obtained in~\cite[Theorem~3.6]{nenadov16:_ramsey}.
+This problem is easier: it is necessary for $p^d n$ to be large in order for a vertex-by-vertex embedding method to work, but it is easy to see that this is also a lower bound for $\cH(n,d,\Delta)$-universality.
+It would still be nice to remove the extra log-factors from~~\cite[Theorem~3.6]{nenadov16:_ramsey}.
+What seems much harder is to prove a similar spanning universality result.

 \begin{problem} For what $\beta$ are $(p,\beta)$-bijumbled $n$-vertex graphs $G$ with minimum degree $\tfrac12 p n$ always $\cH(n,\Delta)$-universal?
-Does the answer change if we allow $G$ to have $Cn$ vertices for $C$ large? or for $C$ slightly larger than one? \end{problem}
+Does the answer change if we allow $G$ to have $Cn$ vertices for $C$ large, or for $C$ slightly larger than one? \end{problem} This problem is a first step towards improving Lemma~\ref{lem:psr_main}.
+It would also be interesting to replace bijumbledness with one of the other standard notions of pseudorandomness.
+However, in this setting we do not really know how large $\beta$ can be: we do not have good constructions of graphs which are strongly bijumbled but are not $\cH(n,\Delta)$-universal, except for Alon's construction~\cite{AlonConstr} for $\Delta=2$.